Updated: Sep 11, 2021

-I was definitely anxious at the starting gate of the Piney Woods Ultra.
-I was about to begin the longest run I’ve ever attempted.
-Though I felt confident I’d finish, I didn’t know what to expect in-between.
-Leading up to the race, the more worried I got to the question “What if I hit that wall?” or I even had one guy tell me I might die running that long.
-Thankfully, I had a great coach and some long training runs under my belt that made me pretty positive I’d survive the experience.
-I knew I was going finish.
-I saw myself crossing the finish line before the race even started.
-I knew how bad I wanted it, and this was my mindset.
+I was anxious at the starting gate of the Piney Woods Ultra.
+I was about to begin the longest run I’d ever attempted.
+Though I felt confident I’d finish, I didn’t know what to expect during the in-between.
+Leading up to the race, I became worried about one question - “What if I hit a wall?”
+I had one person tell me I might die running that long.
+Thankfully, I had a great coach, and some long training runs under my belt that made me pretty positive I’d survive the experience.
+I knew I was going to finish.
+I envisioned myself crossing the finish line before the race even started.
+I knew how bad I wanted it and that was the most important mindset.

-After six hours and some change just what I had been striving for happened, I achieved my first 50k.
-Along the way in this challenge I learned quite a few unexpected lessons physically and mentally, and I also learned that my support system of people who truly care about me and my journey was far greater than I had ever expected.
+After six hours and some change, everything I had hoped for happened - I crossed the finish line of my first 50k.
+I learned quite a few unexpected lessons both physically and mentally, and I also learned that my support system of people who truly care about me and my journey was far greater than I had ever expected.

 1. It’s a long way to the finish line, take it easy

-One of the most important things I learned is how important this is.
-My coach told me “You can’t win in the beginning, but you can lose in the beginning”, I kept that in mind.
-I ended up passing a guy 4 hours later that flew ahead of me in the beginning, I remember even mentioning to him to take it easy, now he was suffering the consequences of going out too hard.
+This is the most important lesson.
+My coach told me “You can’t win in the beginning, but you can lose in the beginning”, I had to keep that in mind.
+I ended up passing a guy 4 hours later that flew ahead of me in the beginning, I remember even mentioning to him to take it easy - he was suffering the consequences of going out too hard.
 It’s the most common mistake we all make in a race.

 2. Stay hydrated

-This is probably one of the toughest things to do right.
-I figured this out after peeing out a dark yellow liquid after I thought I had been drinking more than enough water.
-I then learned how important it take down as much as a possible right from the beginning – even starting the day before the race.
+This is the toughest thing to get right.
+When I noticed my pee had turned dark yellow, after I thought I had been drinking more than enough water, I learned how important it was to take down as much as possible right from the beginning – even starting the day before the race.
 I realized I needed to fill up my bottles as much as possible using those aid stations as a tactical advantage.

 3. Keep moving

-I learned you need a good pace for this, all I knew is that I did not want to walk.
-When I wanted to walk I wouldn’t let myself, I was popping a gel instead or consuming one of the granola bars I brought in a plastic baggy that I cut up into pieces the night before.
-I used this to my advantage, making up time I lost stopped at aid stations.
+You need a good pace for this – figure out what your pace is.
+I knew that I did not want to walk.
+When I felt the urge to walk, instead I began opening a gel or consuming pieces of one of the granola bars I had cut up and brought in a plastic baggy.
+I used this to my advantage, making up time I lost at aid stations.

 4. You need to consume more calories

-My coach was stressing me on this from the very beginning, I needed to start right away, or it could be too late.
-The question then again comes to me “What if I hit that wall?”
-I didn’t know how really empty I was until the race ended, and I’m so thankful I took his advice or that bonk might of actually happened.
-You don’t really think about it until you look at it in the way that you’re out there for 6 hours and skipping meals, and you have to feed yourself like it’s a normal day, it’s so important.
+My coach made this very clear to me from the very beginning.
+I needed to start consuming calories right away or it could be too late.
+The question again came to mind, “What if I hit a wall?”
+I didn’t realize how truly empty I was until the race ended, and I’m so thankful I took his advice or that bonk might have happened.
+You don’t really think about how much your body requires during an ultramarathon until you take into consideration that you’re running/moving for 6 hours straight while also skipping meals.
+You have to attempt to feed yourself as if it’s a normal day.

 5. We believe in you

-When it was getting tough at the end, I was tired and slowing down.
-I had fueled myself and I was staying hydrated but at one point it didn’t matter, I had pushed myself farther than I’ve ever gone and I felt it in my legs.
-The mental game came on again, and this time it was me thinking about all the people that have been supporting me and believing in me.
-I cannot explain how powerful the mind is, it allowed me to keep going when I wanted to stop.
-I’m so thankful for the people that love me and inspire me.
+When it was getting tough toward the end, I was tired and slowing down.
+I had fueled myself and I was staying hydrated, but it came to a point at which that no longer mattered.
+I had pushed myself farther than I’d ever gone.
+My legs made that very clear to me.
+This is when the mental game began.
+I began to concentrate on all the people supporting and believing in me.
+I cannot explain how powerful the mind is - it allowed me to keep going when all I wanted to do was stop.
+I’m so thankful for the people that love me and for those who inspire me.

-Chris McKnight is an Ultra Expeditions Brand Ambassador, an Ultra Expeditions coached athlete and currently is training for his first 50 miler.
+Chris McKnight is an Ultra Expeditions Brand Ambassador, an Ultra Expeditions coached athlete and is currently training for his first 50 miler.